CleverComponents/Google-Apis/README.md

 The current version of the Google APIs for Delphi library provides access to Gmail and Google Calendar APIs, and we are working on adding the other Google Workspace REST APIs.

-The library obsoletes the [GitHub/CleverComponents/Google-Calendar-API](https://github.com/CleverComponents/Google-Calendar-API) project.
+This library replaces the [GitHub/CleverComponents/Google-Calendar-API](https://github.com/CleverComponents/Google-Calendar-API) project.

 Google REST APIs for Delphi utilizes RTTI to serialize JSON to Delphi classes and Clever Internet components to implement HTTPS and OAUTH protocols.
 See the [GitHub/CleverComponents/Json-Serializer](https://github.com/CleverComponents/Json-Serializer) repository and the [Clever Internet Suite](https://www.clevercomponents.com/products/inetsuite/) website for more details.